bit101/tinpig/readme.md

 ## Creating new templates

-There is a [template creation guide](https://github.com/bit101/tinpig/wiki/Tinpig-Template-Guide) on the repository's wiki page.
+There is a [template creation guide](https://github.com/bit101/tinpig/wiki/Tinpig-Template-Guide) on the wiki page.
 This details the process and all of the elements that go into making a template.

+At its simplest, a template is simply a folder containing some files.
+But there are other features that can make templates more powerful.

 If you create a nice template and want to share, submit it as a pull request at https://github.com/bit101/tinpig-templates .